loosolab/UROPA/docs_rst/index.rst

 -  Detect the most appropriate annotation of peaks, utilizing parameters such as

-   -  feature type,
+   -  feature type
-   -  feature anchor,
+   -  feature anchor
-   -  feature direction relative to peak location,
+   -  feature direction relative to peak location
-   -  filtering for attribute values, e.g. “protein\_coding”,
+   -  filtering for attribute values, e.g. “protein\_coding”
    -  strand specificity

 -  Utilization of any available GTF files as annotation reference